cgao64/Terraform-Project-1/README.md

 2. Output values as inputs to other moduels/resources
 3. Meta arguments like Source & Version
 5. Folder architecture for designing modules
+6. Creating multiple resources
+7. For_each loops
+8. tfvars
+9. Config folders

 Resources used:
 1. VPC